-In 1988 the couple moved to Oakhurst but as neither Marx nor Ledger knew anything about computers or games for that matter, the couple spent the first months playing adventure games, talking to programmers, and artists, and doing extensive research on the subject.
+In 1988 the couple moved to Oakhurst but as neither Marx nor Ledger knew anything about computers or games for that matter, the couple spent the first months playing adventure games, talking to programmers, and artists, and conducting extensive research on the subject.

 While Marx, throughout the development, slowly adapted from her earlier linear writings to the non-linear approach a game required, Ledger had a harder time.
 Computers as a tool for creating art never managed to capture his heart and he left Sierra after the completion of Conquest of Camelot.
 He continued to do traditional art while still producing artwork for a few games in the coming years, among them Blue Force by former Police Quest designer Jim Walls.

-Marx stayed with Sierra and started writing her next game using essentially the same formula as before.
+Marx stayed with Sierra and started writing her next game using essentially the same formula as earlier.
 Initially, she wanted to touch on Greek mythology but with several Robin Hood movies in the making, it made sense to tap into the renewed interest the movies were generating.

 Marx returned to Sierra in the latter part of the ’90s and joined the design team working on what would become an unreleased Babylon 5 space combat simulator.
 Here she met writer Randy Littlejohn to whom she later married.
 At this point in time the Sierra everybody loved was merely a ghost of its former self, gone were Ken and Roberta Williams and the company was heading through tumultuous reconstruction phases.
 In 1998 Marx, for the final time, left the company where she had started her game writing career a decade earlier.
 She continued to write and later returned to game design.